 From an economic perspective there is also a compelling reason to support research into Crohn’s disease and ulcerative colitis.
 In 2005 the estimated financial cost in Australia was $500 million, and the net disease burden was $2.2 billion.

 Great advances have been made in recent years to both understanding the origin and developing the treatment of IBD.
 However, it will only be through funding of essential research that the quality of life for patients suffering from Crohn’s and colitis will improve and a cure found.
+Donate today to help us conduct this important research – all donations go directly towards research.

 - The Cost of Inflammatory Bowel Disease in Australia, Australian Institute of Health and Welfare Report undertaken by the Program Evaluation Unit School of Population Health, University of Melbourne, March 2006.